angelaj18/fractured-bonds/README.md

 A 'psychological thriller' visual novel made in Ren'Py.

 ## Assignment Details
-This Project is a part of the **CSC-299** course, Winter Quarter, focusing on AI-Assisted creativity.
+This Final Project is a part of the **CSC-299** course, Winter Quarter, focusing on AI-Assisted creativity.

 ### Main Focus
 -**Test the limitations of AI**